Najib's 1MDB denials unbelievable, says Malaysia's Mahathir

 Interviewed by Reuters the same day, Mahathir said authorities were looking to bring cases ranging from embezzlement, bribery with government money and abuse of power against his former protege.

-Mahathir told Reuters investigators had found Najib’s signature on cheques and documents.
+Mahathir told Reuters investigators had found Najib’s signature on checks and documents.
 Reacting to Najib’s protestations of innocence, Mahathir told a newspaper that Najib had lost credibility.

 “Who wants to believe him that he didn’t know, when he signed?
 Every bit of money that goes in and out of the first borrowing of 42 billion ringgit ($10.5 billion), all his signature,” Mahathir said in an interview with the Malay Mail.